-Alistair lives with his wife Jeannie on a farm in Paengaroa, Aotearoa New Zealand.
+Alistair lives with his wife Jeannie on a farm in Paengaroa, Bay of Plenty.
 He has postgraduate degrees in Theology, History and Tikanga Māori.
-His PhD in theology was conferred by the University of Auckland focused on reconciliation and Pākehā identity.
-Alistair is an adjunct Fellow at the University of Auckland and his research and speaking interests include post-colonialism, reconciliation and prohetism.
+His PhD in theology from the University of Auckland focused on reconciliation and Pākehā identity.
+Alistair is an adjunct Fellow at the University of Otago and his research and speaking interests include post-colonialism, reconciliation and prohetism.
 Alistair is involved in local and national efforts to promote reconciliation between Māori and Pākehā and exploring understandings of what an indigenous form of Christianity might look like.

 David serves as Kaihautū for Manatū Iriiri Māori within the NZ Baptist Union of Churches and has been in this role since July 2007.
 David values relationships and connectedness, so is comfortable with close relationships and enjoys turning strangers into friends.
-He is an includer, a bridge-builder of people, a philosophy around which he orientates his life.
+He is an includer, a bridge-builder of people – a philosophy around which he orientates his life.
 He likes expanding a group, so that as many people as possible can benefit from its support.
-His family is a very important part of his life.

-Samuel was born and grew up in Pukekohe, where his Cornish ancestors have lived since the early 1870s.
+Samuel grew up in Pukekohe, where his Cornish ancestors have lived since the early 1870s.
 Ko Waikato te awa, Ko Pukekohe te maunga.
-He graduated from the University of Auckland with Law and Arts degrees in 2002 and practised law from 2002 to 2007.
-In March 2008 he completed an M.A. thesis (history) he worked for the Waitangi Tribunal as a research analyst and inquiry facilitator, and is now an historian for the Office of Treaty Settlements (as a senior historian).
+He graduated from the University of Auckland with Law and Arts degrees in 2002 and practised law for several years.
+After completing an M.A. thesis (history) he worked for the Waitangi Tribunal, followed by the Office of Treaty Settlements (as a senior historian).
 He is now working on a PhD exploring early New Zealand political thought and culture (see nzhistorian.com).